unik-name/docs.unikname.network/docs/uns-use-the-network/sdk.md

 ---
 home: false
-title: "UNS SDK Overview"
+title: "<uns>uns.network</uns> SDK Overview"
 ---

-# UNS SDK overview
+# <uns>uns.network</uns> SDK overview

-Using UNS SDKs, developers can employ the programming language of their choice to build applications utilizing the UNS blockchain.
+Using <uns>uns.network</uns> SDKs, developers can employ the programming language of their choice to build applications utilizing the <uns>uns.network</uns> blockchain.

-The functionality of UNS API is split into two SDKs: Client and Cryptography.
+The functionality of <uns>uns.network</uns> API is split into two SDKs: Client and Cryptography.

-**Client** SDKs help developers fetch information from the UNS blockchain about its current state: which delegates are currently forging, what transactions are associated with a given wallet, and so on.
+**Client** SDKs help developers fetch information from the <uns>uns.network</uns> blockchain about its current state: which delegates are currently forging, what transactions are associated with a given wallet, and so on.

 **Cryptography** SDKs, by contrast, assist developers in working with transactions: signing, serializing, deserializing, etc.

 If your application doesn't involve sending transactions, you can most likely build your application using the Client SDK alone.
-Otherwise, applications looking to leverage the full spectrum of UNS APIs should make use of both Client and Cryptography SDKs.
+Otherwise, applications looking to leverage the full spectrum of <uns>uns.network</uns> APIs should make use of both Client and Cryptography SDKs.

 ## Client SDK

-Client SDK is a brand new product specifically developed for UNS network.
+Client SDK is a brand new product specifically developed for uns.network.

 SDK is compatible with node projects and browsers.